HomePage Path

 Chillingham Castle is located south-east of the village centre, off the B6348.
 52 miles north of Newcastle upon Tyne on the A1-B6346.

-The site is open, Sunday to Friday Easter to September 12:00-5:00pm.
-Open all year, for pre-booked guided tours and self-catering accommodation.
+The site the home of Sir Humphry Wakefield and his family and is open, Sunday to Friday April to October 12:00-5:00pm.
+Open all year, for private tours, weddings and self-catering accommodation, check website for details.

 There is a car park.